johandersson/.LOG-hog/src/help.md

 ## Encryption
 - **Enabling Encryption**: Access the Settings tab to enable encryption.
 You'll need to set a password (at least 16 characters, including at least one uppercase letter and one special character from: !@#$%^&*()_+-=[]{}|;':",./<>?).
 Optionally, backup your unencrypted log file before proceeding.
 - **Password Visibility**: When prompted for your password at startup, you can choose to always show the password in plain text by checking the "Always show password in plain text" box.
 This setting is saved and will apply to future password prompts.
 - **Security Notes**: Your log file is encrypted using AES with a key derived from your password.
-The password is only kept in memory while the app runs and is never saved to disk. <span style="color:red">If you forget your password, your data cannot be recovered.</span>
+The password is only kept in memory while the app runs and is never saved to disk. <span style="color:red">If you forget your password, your data cannot be recovered.</span> In terms of security, AES-GCM is a strong, industry-standard encryption method.
+As long as you use a strong, unique password and keep it secret, your data is very safe from unauthorized access.
+LogHog clears passwords from memory immediately after use and adds progressive delays (1-30 seconds) after incorrect password attempts to slow down automated attacks.
+- **Password Guidance**: To maximize security, use a long passphrase (20+ characters) that's random and unique.
+Avoid dictionary words, patterns (like "Qwerty123!"), or personal details.
+Use a password manager to generate and store strong passwords.
+Remember, even with encryption, a weak password can be cracked—treat it like a key to your safe.
 - **Usage**: When encryption is enabled, you'll be prompted for your password each time you start the app.
 If the password is incorrect, you'll see a clear error message and can retry immediately.
 - **Manual Lock/Unlock**: For immediate security, click the "Lock File" button in the Full Log tab to instantly lock your encrypted log.
 This clears all decrypted data from memory, empties all views, and disables all editing operations.
 A lock message will appear in all relevant areas.
 To unlock, click the "Unlock File" button and re-enter your password.
 - **Performance**: Encryption adds a small delay to saving and loading, but decrypted content is cached in memory for fast access during your session. **Note**: Enabling encryption may cause the program to load slower, especially in the settings tab when applying changes and in the full log view.